barryclark/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
 I am Microsoft certified software developer,based in Dhaka,Bangladesh, specialized in developing high performing,scalable,secure,SEO friendly web and mobile applications.
-I have more than 8 years of software development experience in developing applications in Microsoft Asp.NET track.
+I have more than 8 years of software development experience in Microsoft Asp.NET track.

 ### More Information
 I currently work as a Senior Software Engineer in [Dragon IT & Communication Ltd](http://www.ditcl-dragonbd.com)